wp-plugins/fourteen-extended/readme.txt

 You can use Fourteen Extended with both the default Twenty Fourteen and its child themes.
 Be aware that the Fourteen Extended settings are stored with the active theme, so if you switch to a child theme or switch child themes, you'll need to re-set the configurations.
 Child theme compatibility depends on the extent of changes made by the child theme.

 == Changelog ==

+= 1.1.1 =
+* NEW: Added option to set Archive pages to Full Width (Affects the Archives, Categories and Tags pages).
+* NEW: Added option to set Search results page to Full Width.

 = 1.1.0 =
 * Reverted changes made to content width so that pages too can be true full width.